realmagicgreen/magicgreenastro/src/content/posts/dracaena-benefits.md

 ---
 title: Dracaena Benefits
 subtitle: "This plant removes many pollutants.
 It's perfect for an healthy home."
-description: "People use Dracaena for the health benefits they offer.
-Dracaena, which name comes from ancient greek, meaning female dragon, is a genus of about 120 species." # max 160 digits
+description: 'People use Dracaena for the health benefits they offer.
+Dracaena, which name comes from ancient greek, meaning female dragon, is a genus of about 120 species.' # max 160 digits
 category: health
 pubDate: 2018-06-10
 publish: true